cogsandsquigs/website/content/blog/advent-of-code-2022-day-1.md

 ---
 date: "2022-12-02T04:00:00Z"
 description: Challenging myself to actually complete it this year
+taxonomies:
+    series:
-series: advent of code 2022
+        - advent of code 2022
     tags:
         - rust
         - advent of code
 title: Advent of code 2022 - Day 1
 draft: false
 ---